 Given the fact that it’s more powerful than a simple ceiling fan, you should think of it as in a long-term investment.

-- Requires more energy to effectively cool the spaces
+- They need more energy to effectively cool the spaces

 In order to cool or heat larger spaces or multiple rooms, be aware an air conditioner will add more units to your electricity bill.

-Proper installation and maintenance performed by a licensed tradie are vital for your AC lifespan, so you might want to take good care of the system if you want it for a “long-term relationship”.
+Proper installation and maintenance performed by a licensed tradie are vital for your air con’s lifespan, so it pays to take good care of the air con system if you want it for a “long-term relationship”.

-Which is the most energy efficient and affordable solution?
+Which is the most energy efficient and affordable way to cool your home?